Making Mirrors: History and production

 In mid-October 2010, Gotye released a single titled "Eyes Wide Open", the first track from the album.
 The single received generally positive reviews and reached #25 in the Triple J Hottest 100 of 2010.

 In late March 2011, Gotye revealed the album's title, which was inspired by an artwork De Backer chanced upon which was edited to create the album cover art.
-He claimed, "The mirror reflects on artwork and it is all very related to self-reflection and introspection on the album."
+He said, "The mirror reflects on artwork and it is all very related to self-reflection and introspection on the album."
 Gotye also revealed that the album would see a release in June or July 2011, with a single to precede the release, along with the fact that the album would be similar to its predecessor in terms of diversity.
-Gotye went on to reveal that the release of the album was delayed for over five months due to the composition and recording of a single track.
+The album was largely recorded at a converted studio at Gotye's parents' farm in the Mornington Peninsula.
+The release of the album was delayed for over five months due to the composition and recording of a single track.

 On 19 May 2011, it was announced that this album would be released on 19 August 2011, with the album to be launched the following day at the Sydney Opera House as part of the Graphic Festival, with animators and a ten-piece orchestra as part of Gotye's performance.

 Gotye was also to issue a follow-up single to "Eyes Wide Open" titled "Somebody That I Used to Know", on 11 July 2011.
 Upon the announcement of the track listing, Gotye also revealed that there would be a DVD accompanying the record which would include music videos and documentaries.
 However, controversy erupted on 5 July 2011, when the video for the new single, "Somebody That I Used to Know", was leaked online via the Take 40 Australia website.
 Later that day, the song was aired for the first time on Triple J with the official stamp of approval from Gotye.
 Gotye released the single six days early, on 5 July 2011, through iTunes Australia, and his website for international followers.
 The song reached #1 in the ARIA Singles Chart, the ARIA Digital Singles Chart and #1 in the ARIA Australian Artists Chart.